 M. Crist Fleming Endowment

-The Endowment also provides resources to invite distinguished guest speakers and attract and retain world-class faculty–the soul of the TASIS experience.
+In addition, the Endowment also provides resources to invite distinguished guest speakers and attract and retain world-class faculty—the soul of the TASIS experience.
 It is used to fund student scholarships and the professional development of teachers.
 The Endowment does not finance capital projects.
 It is managed by the TASIS Foundation, Inc., an American non-profit educational foundation, with supervision by the TASIS Foundation Switzerland.